ei-abhi/Parkinson-s-Disease-Prediction/README.md

 - Deploy the model using Flask or Streamlit for real-time predictions.

 ## Contact
-For any queries or collaborations, feel free to reach out at **your.email@example.com**.
+For any queries or collaborations, feel free to reach out at **abhiram29548@gmail.com**.

----
-Let me know if you need any modifications! 🚀